ItsbaileyX3525/flikhost-GO/README.md

 ### And yea...

 There are some other cool things about flikhost that I cannot be assed explaining but for an 18+ cool time, open the "hentai" page >:)

-## Theme

-For a limted time, to follow this weeks theme, flikhost will accept images that are only winter themed.
-This means that any other image that doesn't have a winter feel to it will be rejected!